activisthandbook/rebeltools-guides/docs/dev/course/get-started.md

 **In this free course for rebels, you will learn all about the basics of web development.
 No previous experience is required to follow along.**

 :::info
-This course is part of [Rebel Academy](https://activisthandbook.org/en/academy), an initiative developed by Activist Handbook to stimulate peer-to-peer learning among change-makers.
+This course is developed by [Activist Handbook](https://activisthandbook.org/), the Wikipedia for rebels.
 :::

 # Requirements